Updated March 2018

 The Sport can take two car seats, but needs car seat adapters — note that the primary and secondary seat adapters are different (i.e., not interchangeable).
 Both seats do recline about 45 degrees, so you can accommodate two napping children at once.
 See all the seating options in the complete review here.

 The big downside to this stroller is that the storage disappears with the addition of the 2nd seat, although you can buy pannier bags for the side(s).
 You can also hang your diaper bag from the handlebar.

 With three 12” air-filled tires (instead of four) and the weight of the 2nd child in the back, this stroller reigns supreme in the area of maneuverability.
 For the roughest terrain, the front wheel can be locked for better tracking.
 Furthermore, the Sport folds very compactly for a double stroller chassis and fits into almost any trunk.

 All in all, this is a compact, sporty, maneuverable, 3-wheeled double stroller.
-Read the FULL review here, along with reviews of other Phil & Teds inlines: the Dot, the Dash and and the new and exciting Voyager.
+For more, read the FULL Phil and Teds Sport review along with reviews of other Phil & Teds inlines: the Dot, the Dash and the new and exciting Voyager.

-Best for: Those looking for a compact, yet sporty, all-terrain inline stroller; those who value maneuverability above other things. *Not designed for jogging or running.
+- Those looking for a compact, yet sporty, all-terrain inline stroller

 - Weight Limits: 50 lbs for primary seat and 35 lbs for the second seat

 One of our favorite luxury single strollers, the UPPAbaby VISTA has incredible features, as you would expect for the price!